Intility/fastapi-azure-auth/docs/README.md

 ### Deployment

 GitHub actions takes care of deployment.
 Any changes to the `docs` folder on the `main` branch will trigger the pipeline.
-You can see the documentation live at https://intility.github.io/fastapi-azure-auth/
+You can see the documentation live at https://intility.github.io/fastapi-azure-auth/, and browse the static files in the `gh-pages` branch.